GO Transit App

 Users tapping incorrect buttons

-Confusion around navigation labels and dropdowns
+Confusion around navigation labels and drop downs.

 This project demonstrated how user research can direct more successful iterations and emphasized the significance of research to ensure that design decisions are focused on the primary user.
 I improved my abilities in usability testing, user research, and converting qualitative input into practical design enhancements, especially in time-sensitive, high-pressure situations.